 Here is a pretty page of collage in a handmade book that my daughter made last summer.
 We have both become junk journaling addicts and adore creating our own books to make art in.
 The images came from old books purchased at used book stores for the purpose of cutting up to use in art.

 I know, it sounds sacrilegious to cut up books to some people, but I consider it a way to recycle up cycle them.
 So many old books are going into landfill these days as bookstores and libraries don’t have room for them.
 We put them to good use!

 Variety also includes adding a variety of paints, gel pens, Posca Paint pens, tags, envelopes, washi tape… the list of supplies is endless as is our creative imagination.

-I’d love to hear what your favorite art journaling supplies and tools are?
+I’d love to hear what your favorite visual journaling supplies and tools are?
 Do you like to buy journals or make your own?
 What about paints?
 Have a favorite?
 Let’s share!